mcandemir/mcandemir/README.md

 ### Hi there 👋
 I'm Can.
-I'm a Machine Learning Engineer from Turkey.
+I'm a Machine Learning Engineer and also a Data Scientist from Turkey.
 I mostly use Python on my works :)

 ### Stuff I also like to work on
 <ul>